mattalajas/COMPSCI715/README.md

 python GAIL/practiceGAIL*.py
 ```

-After training, use the same hyperparameters to retrieve the model and evaluate using any script:
+After training, use the same hyperparameters to retrieve the model, evaluate, and create the result CSVs using any script:

 ```
 python GAIL/evalPracGAIL*.py